 We are currently working on the format of our separate curriculum subject polices, these will also be available here as soon as we have completed them.
 In the meantime if you need any further information about a particular subject then please do not hesitate to get in touch.

-Our Curriculum Vision
+Our Curriculum Impact

-Its focus is on nurturing pupils’ natural curiosity and love of active learning, supporting them to develop resilience and understanding of the world around them.
+Its focus is on nurturing pupils’ natural curiosity and a life-long love of learning, supporting them to develop resilience and understanding of the world around them.